Towards Theoretical Analysis of Transformation Complexity of ReLU DNNs: Transformation Complexity

 \section{Transformation Complexity}

-\textbf{The connection between gating states and the transformation complexity.} Given the input $x\in X$ and the target label $y\in Y$, the DNN is learned to map $x$ to $y$.
-Layerwise transformations of mapping $x$ to $y$ can be roughly represented by \begin{small}
+\textbf{Strong connection between gating states and the transformation complexity.} Given the input {$x\in X$} and the target label {$y\in Y$}, the DNN is learned to map {$x$} to {$y$}.
+Layerwise transformations of mapping {$x$} to {$y$} can be roughly represented by